parvichakravarti/Hotel-Management-Simple---Streamlit/README.md

 - Create and manage orders
 - Generate simple bills

-This app is a good starting point for learning Streamlit or prototyping a small restaurant management system.

----

-## Features
-- Interactive menu display with items and prices
-- Create and manage orders
-- Simple invoice/billing view
-- Clean and responsive UI built with Streamlit

 ---

 ## Quick Demo
 Open the live app here: [Live Demo](https://hotel-manage-simple---app-a7ngi8pzxq4mw2fvdqzqki.streamlit.app/)